chungeric/recipe-book-angular/README.md

 # RecipeBook

+This project is part of the Angular 5 (formerly Angular 2) - The Complete Guide Course by Maximilian Schwarzmüller on Udemy.com.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.

-This is part of the Angular 5 (formerly Angular 2) - The Complete Guide Course by Maximilian Schwarzmüller on Udemy.com.

 ## Development server